Susie Power (actress): World Championship of Performing Arts

-In July 2015 Susie entered the World Championship of Performing Arts competition.
+In July 2015, Susie entered the World Championship of Performing Arts competition.
 It was held at the Long Beach Performing Arts Center in Long Beach, California.
 Susie had previously entered in 2014 and made it to the finals.

 Singing career

-Susie has sung on numerous stage shows through her career.
-In 2010 she performed on the reality show Glas Vegas show which was broadcast on TG4.
+Power has sung on numerous stage shows through her career.
+In 2010, she performed on the reality show Glas Vegas show which was broadcast on TG4.

 She made an appearance in the "SPEAK UP against anti bullying" music video released in October 2016 by composers Ylva and Linda Persson.

 Junior Eurovision 2016

-Susie performed in the Junior Eurovision Song Contest 2016 qualifiers which began on 9 October on TG4.
-Although she was unsuccessful in qualifying for the next round, she has gone on to release her single 'Popsicle' on platforms like iTunes, and Spotify.
-A music video for the single has also appeared on YouTube.
+Power performed in the Junior Eurovision Song Contest 2016 qualifiers which began on 9 October on TG4.
+Although she was unsuccessful in qualifying for the next round, she later released a single 'Popsicle' on iTunes and Spotify.

 Other media

-Susie served as a presenter for kids show Hubble from 2010 to 2012.
-She has also appeared in numerous adverts for companies like Meteor and television interviews for Nationwide and News2Day on RTE.
+Power served as a presenter for the children's show Hubble from 2010 to 2012.

-In 2017, Susie appeared on the G Request Show with her uncle Johnny Ward discussing her career as an actress.